Ayoush/commit-history-modifier/README.md

 # comMIt-hIstoRy-modifIer
-Testing some Sub process for modIFying comMiT histoRy
+Testing some Sub process for moDIFying comMiT histoRy